El-Jakes/El-Jakes/README.md

 **Here's a quick summary about me**:

-- 😊 I’m open and available to take on open source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m open and available to take on open-source projects, hackathons, and other opportunities.
-- 💼 Job interests: Software Engineer, Front Engineer (Intern or Junior Role).
+- 💼 Job interests: Software Engineer, Front Engineer.
 - 📫 You can [view my resume](#) and contact me by emailing mailtojidejacobs1@gmail.com.

 ---